 Whether fighting Ganon’s minions, or simply talking to the vast array of awesome characters, The Legend of Zelda’s world has become home for many fans.
 Whether you prefer the classic charm of Link’s Awakening or the sprawling modern freedom that Breath of the Wild gives us, we all have our favourite Zelda games.
 But which ones are the best?
 Let us go on a journey.

 It’s a celebration of what makes Zelda brilliant – the type of celebration that can only be matched in a Korok Ceremony.
-These are the 10 greatest games in the Legend of Zelda series.
+Read on to see how the 10 best Legend of Zelda games of all time rank.

 Want to support GameSpew?
 If you decide to buy any of the games on this list, please consider using our Amazon affiliate links, included below each entry.
 It won’t cost you anything extra, but we’ll get a small slice of the purchase.
 Thank you.